bradwestness/bradwestness.github.io/_posts/2023/2023-12-06-nic-team-fixed-ip.md

 ## The Solution

-{% include figure.html filename="windows-server-manager-nic-team.png" description="Windows Server Manager" %}

-So, when you have a NIC Team configured in Windows Server, it turns out that the MAC Address of the "virtual NIC" that Windows Server uses (which really distributes traffic across the four physical NICs that are installed in the machine) doesn't get assigned a MAC address when it's created.
+So, when you have a NIC Team configured in Windows Server, it turns out that the MAC Address of the "virtual NIC" that Windows Server creates (which really distributes traffic across the physical NICs that are members of the team) doesn't get assigned a MAC address.

-{% include figure.html filename="windows-server-device-manager-nic-team.png" description="Device Manager" %}
+{% include figure.html filename="windows-server-device-manager-nic-team.png" description="Virtual and Physical NICs in Device Manager" %}

 By default, Windows Server just picks the MAC address of one of the NIC Team's member NICs on startup as the MAC address for the team.

 However, the really tricky bit is that this is done in a non-deterministic fashion.
-You might reasonably expect that the NIC in the first PCI slot or some other physical attribute as the NIC to use as the MAC address for the virtual adapter.

-That way, when you assing a fixed IP to the virtual adapter, it would work every time.
+You might reasonably expect that Windows Server would always pick the NIC in the first PCI slot (or some other physical attribute)as the NIC to use as the MAC address for the virtual adapter.
+That way, when you assign a fixed IP to the virtual adapter, it would work every time.

 This isn't the case.
 It just picks one seemingly at random, so your fixed IP will be assigned to the NIC team if it happens to pick the MAC address that is associated to the fixed IP, but that's a one-in-four shot in the case of my server.

 {% include figure.html filename="windows-server-nic-team-properties.png" description="By default, the NIC Team's virtual adapter MAC Address is 'Not Present'" %}